 A few days ago I heard a quote that really resonated with me: “plan your work, work your plan.”
 Recently I decided to make the switch from an electronic calendar back to a good, old-fashioned day planner – and I’m happy to say I’m not going back!
 I have found that it really helps me to keep my days balanced when I put everything down on paper, plus I love to check them all off!
-My days being a working mom are very full and for a while I was trying to get my appointments and ideas in electronic format it just didn’t work for me, so I had to figure out what did.
+My days being a working mom are very full and for a while I was trying to get my appointments and ideas in electronic format, but it just didn’t work for me, so I had to figure out what did.
 In January I heard about the Day Designer by Whitney English so I ordered one and love it!
 I’ve been using it for a few weeks and it helps me to stay really organized.
 When I heard the above quote it clicked that this is exactly what I am doing and it’s working for me.
 The Day Designer lets one map out short and long-term goals in different formats and create their own calendar.

 A pretty and clutter-free office is also key for me to “work my plan”.
 My e-friend and talented designer Brooke Giannetti always shares her welcoming and livable designs on her wonderful Velvet and Linen.
 I love the comfortable and feminine office space she uses when she works from home.
 I’m typing at a very similar desk and am inspired to paint mine.